tldr-pages/tldr/pages/common/cbt.md

 > Utility for reading data from Google Cloud's Bigtable.
 > More information: <https://cloud.google.com/bigtable/docs/cbt-reference>.

-- List tables in current project:
+- List tables in the current project:

 `cbt ls`